 Not to be outdone by the drinks, there are also moments of deep, desperate thirst for cool, clear drama.
 Attention.
 Recognition.
 Validation.
 Fame.
 Etc. Et al. Ad infinitum.
 And let me tell you unequivocally and without shame that I love every single second of it.
 When I’m current with each franchise and have exhausted its latest season there is a moment of sadness wherein I shed one singular, solemn tear.
 Then I pick a franchise to go back to, usually whichever one is about to come round again with new episodes, and start rewatching old seasons all the way up through the newest again.

 Because I commit, goddammit, but also because there are a great many layers of complexity one must identify, observe, and analyze.
 Sure, some wives aren’t even wives and other wives use their time on the show as a #ad, but there is still plenty of material to study.
-I mean, Real Housewives has even developed its own sort of language or jargon that takes time to learn.
-If a housewife wants to go around spilling tea and throwing shade, they'd better be prepared to own it, baby.
+I mean, if a housewife wants to go around spilling tea and throwing shade, they'd better be prepared to own it, baby.
 Know that.

 Sometimes I wonder if, perhaps through the help of reality TV, these women are in the process of ascending to a level of self-awareness never before achieved by other mere mortals?!
 All transformed through performing the ritual of public atonement for their perceived wrong-doings.
 When a wife is made aware that she’s broken a rule—usually notified by another wife, or the entire group of wives, or worst-case scenario the entire group of wives and all of Twitter—trying to ameliorate the situation with an: “I’m sorry if I hurt your feelings,” just won’t do.
 Once confronted, the best path to continued acceptance by the other wives and viewers alike is through an auto de fe that consists of owning it.
 Then and only then can everyone forgive and move on at whiplash-inducing speed from what previously seemed like a mortal sin.
 It seems simple enough, giving an earnest apology, but when you don’t think you’ve done anything wrong, it can be so hard to do.
 I’m telling you, it’s fascinating, you gotta watch!